kaBeech/tensort/README.md

 do this in more detail later - for now just know that it's easier for Tensort to make mistakes when the list is already nearly sorted.

-  1. Randomize the input list of elements (Bits).
+  1. Randomize the input list of Bits.

   2. Assemble Bytes by grouping the Bits into lists of lengths equal to the Bytesize, then sorting the Bits in each Byte using the SubAlgorithm.
 After